philip-brohan/IRData/docs/index.rst

 The idea is have an API for loading synoptic-timescale reanalysis data into an :class:`iris.cube.Cube`.
 That is, to say something like:

-'from the CERA20C reanalysis, load the 2m air temperature at 7am (utc) on 16th October 1987.`
+'from the Twentieth Century reanalysis version 2c, load the 2m air temperature at 7am (utc) on 16th October 1987.`

 and the code would find and download the data, interpolating to the requested time as necessary.
 This module provides such an API, for several reanalyses.
 The request above is: